Mykhajlo-Berezhnyj/LearnLingo/README.md

 🔐 Authentication (Firebase)
 Implemented using Firebase Authentication:

-Sign Up / Log In / Log Out
+Sign Up / Log In / Log Out /Sign in Gogle /
 Get current user
 Protected routes (Favorites page)
 Auth state is stored in a Zustand store for global access.